Kodaku/PlanViewer/README.md

 Extract the folder inside it

-Move the folder in var/tmp if you're on Linux or in Mac If you're a Windows user, I'm sorry this won't work...but don't worry a Windows version is coming

-Now open the folder planner and launch the terminal inside this folder
+Move the folder in var/tmp if you're on Linux or in Mac Now open the folder planner and launch the terminal inside this folder

 Type this command to open VSCode: